-The GX-7’s design, which features extreme perimeter weighting and a hot titanium face, is much more forgiving when you fail to connect with the sweet spot.
+The GX-7’s design, which features extreme perimeter weighting and a hot stainless steel face, is much more forgiving when you fail to connect with the sweet spot.
 (If you’re like most amateurs, this happens fairly often.)

 The upshot: better distance and accuracy on miss-hits.

 We’ve got proof, too, with results from a group of regular golfers who tested the GX-7 against their own drivers.
 That’s coming soon.